-1.3.1 Template: Node Deployment on AWS
+3.1 Template: Using Terraform to Provision an Ubuntu Machine on AWS

 If you didn't read the introduction to the cloud deployment starter templates, please do that now.
 The main point is that they're not for deploying a production node; they can be used as a starting point.